admb-project/admb/trunk/README.txt

  * Requirements
  * Downloading
  * Installation from Source Code
-   - Linux and GCC
+   - Linux and GNU g++
-   - Linux/Solaris and Sun Studio
+   - Linux/Solaris and Solaris Studio
    - Linux and Intel C++ Compiler
    - MacOS and Clang Compiler
    - Windows and Visual C++
    - Windows and Borland C++
-   - Windows and GCC using MSYS Linux emulation
+   - Windows and GNU g++ using MSYS Unix emulation
  * Installation from Binary Distribution
  * Documentation
  * Developing AD Model Builder